snapser-community/snapser-byosnaps/basic/ByoSnapCSharp/README.md

 ### B. Development
+### Pre-requisites - Read the Gotchas
+- Please read the GOTCHAS.md before you begin Development

 #### Actively Coding
 1. Update your code in UsersContoller.cs
 2. Generate a new swagger if you need to by running `dotnet run generate-swagger`.